jiminliang/jiminliang.github.io/content/_index.md

         #   text: Current Studies
         #   url: ../research/
       - title: Research in progress
-        content: 'Our current research focuses on brain-machine fusion for advanced computer vision, human behaviour analysis for intelligent diagnosis of developmental coordination disorder, and performance evaluation of AI-based systems, with an emphasis on tackling data limitations using AIGC techniques.'
+        content: 'Our current research focuses on computer vision for millimeter-wave radar object detection and behaviour analysis, as well as AI for computational electromagnetics, including learning-based electromagnetic modeling and design.'
         align: center
         background:
           image: